- …

 In 1900 the ELSS started the tradition of providing a scarlet sash emblazoned with the Burgh Arms in blue, and the Standard Bearers name embroidered on it.
 The Royal Burgh Standard Bearer is presented with the sash by the Lady Provost at the Victoria Hall on the Common Riding morning when he also takes charge of the Royal Burgh Flag.

-Was first presented in 1900, with new sash’s being presented in 1930,1961, 1980 and 2016.
+The Sash was first presented in 1900 with new sashes being presented in 1930, 1961, 1980, 1998 and 2016.

-The Lady Provost ensashes the Royal Burgh Standard bearer with the ELSS sash at his installation on the Common Riding Day on the balcony of the Victoria halls
+The Lady Provost ensashes the Royal Burgh Standard bearer with the ELSS sash at his installation on the Common Riding Day on the balcony of the Victoria Halls.

 Over the Years